Jump on the Virtual Reality Tour Bus With Google Cardboard

 Participants will have free access to several of my own websites that include presentation materials, resource links, templates, tutorials, comparison charts of technology, reviews and more.

 Setting up the Backchannel (5 min)

-We’ll use either a Today’s Meet or a Google Space to conduct a backchannel discussion for questions, ideas, and sharing during the workshop.
+We’ll use Padlet's to conduct a backchannel discussion for questions, ideas, and sharing during the workshop.
 It will also be encouraged to use after the workshop for continued discussion.